codyalanstubbs/top-dynamic-ui-interactions/README.md

 ## Drop-Down Menu Checklist
 - Requirements:
-    - Show menu on click or hover over menu icon
+    - ~~Show menu on click or hover over menu icon~~
-    - Hard-code menu items into the HTML
+    - ~~Hard-code menu items into the HTML~~
-    - Hide/reveal menu items with JavaScript
+    - ~~Hide/reveal menu items with JavaScript~~
-    - Make the code reusable so multiple drop-down menus can be created on a page without repeating JavaScript code
+    - ~~Make the code reusable so multiple drop-down menus can be created on a page without repeating JavaScript code~~

+## Mobile Menu
+    - Create a progressively collapsing menu with a more button